ntran4324/Taiyo-Tutition-Website/README.md

 # Taiyo-Tutition-Website

-Designed and developed by Edward Lui, Nathan Tran and William Eap
+Designed and developed by Derek Tek, Edward Lui, Nathan Tran and William Eap